chaudhariavinash/learning-git/README.md

 19. (git log--oneline) - sofisticated log
 20. the branch must be deleted separately on remote and local repo after mearging
 21. REBASE - when your main branch has moved on and you dont have the changes from the main branch- the rebase will take all commits from master and will try to apply our commits on top of it
-(git pull -r origin main) - pull the main branch or parent branch as a base reslove the conflicts by editing the mentioned files (git add .)
+-(git pull -r origin main) - pull the main branch or parent branch as a base -reslove the conflicts by editing the mentioned files -(git add .)
-(git rebase --continue) - continue the rebasing, repeat these steps till the patch failed error is gone (git push -f) - force push the child branch
+-(git rebase --continue) - continue the rebasing, repeat these steps till the patch failed error is gone -(git push -f) - force push the child branch
 22. SQUASH and REBASE-
-(git rebase -i HEAD~n)- n is the no. of latest commits to be squashed A file opens up, let the top most commit be at pick and change all other commits to squash then save and exit now other files opens up, you can edit the commit messege here follow the above mentioned rebase method to rebase
+-(git rebase -i HEAD~n)- n is the no. of latest commits to be squashed -A file opens up, let the top most commit be at pick and change all other commits to squash then save and exit -now other files opens up, you can edit the commit messege here -follow the above mentioned rebase method to rebase